Licorice Pizza: Plot

 In 1973 San Fernando Valley, 15-year-old actor Gary Valentine meets 25-year-old Alana Kane, a photographer's assistant, at his school picture day.
 She is put off by his invitation to dinner, but shows up anyway.

 When Gary's mother cannot chaperone him on a press tour performance in New York City, he invites Alana.
 He is jealous when Alana begins dating his co-star Lance, but they break up after Lance reveals he is an atheist during Shabbat dinner with her Jewish family.
 Gary begins selling waterbeds and reconnects with Alana at a teenage trade expo.
 Mistaken for a murder suspect, Gary is arrested and Alana runs after him to the police station, but he is soon released.

 Alana joins Gary's waterbed business, acting seductively on the phone to land a potential customer.
 Introducing her to his talent agent, he is upset that she is open to nudity but refuses to show him her breasts.
 She impulsively does so, but slaps him when he asks to touch them.
 They open a "Fat Bernie's" storefront for their waterbeds, and Alana is hurt when Gary flirts with his classmate Sue.
-Peeking in on them making out in the back room, Alana kisses a man on the street before storming off.
+Peeking in on them making out in the back room, Alana kisses a man on the street before storming off back home.

-Gary's agent secures Alana an audition for a film starring veteran actor Jack Holden, who takes her to the Tail o' the Cock restaurant, where Gary and his friends are also dining.
-An inebriated Alana makes Gary jealous, and Holden's friend, film director Rex Blau, convinces him to recreate one of his motorcycle stunts on a nearby golf course, bringing the entire restaurant along.
+Gary's agent secures an audition for Alana for a film starring veteran actor Jack Holden, who takes her to the Tail o' the Cock restaurant, where Gary and his friends are also dining.
+An intoxicated Alana makes Gary jealous, and Holden's friend, film director Rex Blau, convinces him to recreate one of his motorcycle stunts on a nearby golf course, bringing the entire restaurant along.
 Alana topples off the bike before Holden jumps over a flaming sand trap, and Gary runs to her side.
 Reconciled, they walk to the waterbed store, where Gary stops himself from touching a sleeping Alana's breast.